Listing of Impairments (overview)

 3. Autoimmune disorders and other immune system disorders (for example, systemic lupus erythematosus (SLE), scleroderma, human immunodeficiency virus (HIV) infection, and Sjögren's syndrome) often involve more than one body system.
-We first evaluate these disorders under the immune system disorders listings in 114.00.
-We evaluate SLE under 114.02, scleroderma under 114.04, HIV infection under 114.08, and Sjögren's syndrome under 114.10.
+We evaluate SLE under 114.02, scleroderma under 114.04, Sjögren’s syndrome under 114.10, and HIV infection under 114.11.

 5. We evaluate erythropoietic porphyries under the hemic and lymphatic listings in 107.00.

 6. We evaluate hemangiomas associated with thrombocytopenia and hemorrhage (for example, Kasabach-Merritt syndrome) involving coagulation defects, under the hemic and lymphatic listings in 107.00.
 But, when hemangiomas impinge on vital structures or interfere with function, we evaluate their primary effects under the appropriate body system.